 Review: The GE FUF14DLRWW Upright Freezer - 14.1 cu ft - $799 MSRP

 The GE FUF14DLRWW comes with all of the features you need in a freezer, plus a little extra: this is the "upgrade" model with clear shelving and bins.
 There's also a lock and key included, which the other models on our list don't offer.

 Exterior electronic temperature controls let you adjust the temperature without opening the door, or use the Turbo Freeze option for those times when you've loaded a bunch of fresh food into the freezer.
 There's also an audible temperature alarm if the interior gets too warm as well as a door open alarm.

 This freezer has all of the "Oh!
 That's nice!" features you could want, and at a great price.
 Bonus: it's Energy Star rated, so it will cost you 10% less to run than similar non Energy Star models.
 The Energy Guide estimates that this model will use 397 kWh per year.
 By comparison, the 13 cubic foot Frigidaire FFFU13F2VW, which is not Energy Star rated, uses an estimated 424 kWh per year.
 If you're looking for a freezer with optimized storage flexibility, this model could be a great option.
 It comes with a one year parts and labor warranty.

-Click here to read over 365 real customer reviews of this product!
+Click here to read over 790 real customer reviews of this product!

-Review: The GE FUF17SMRWW Upright Freezer - 17.3 cu ft - $879 MSRP
+Review: The Frigidaire FFFU16F2VW Upright Freezer - 16 cu ft - $769 MSRP

-Click here to read over 65 real customer reviews of this product!
+Click here to read over 1,460 real customer reviews of this product!